Cervini/organizer/README.md

 A cross-platform desktop utility that automatically organizes your Downloads folder based on configurable rules.
 Features a system tray interface with an intuitive GUI for managing file sorting rules, drag-and-drop rule reordering, and customizable sorting intervals.

-## ✨ Features
+## Features

-- **🔄 Automatic file organization**: Runs silently in the background and sorts files at customizable intervals
+- **Automatic file organization**: Runs silently in the background and sorts files at customizable intervals
-- **🎯 System tray integration**: Clean, unobtrusive interface with easy access to all features
+- **System tray integration**: Clean, unobtrusive interface with easy access to all features
-- **📋 Configurable rules**: Create custom rules based on file extensions and filename keywords
+- **Configurable rules**: Create custom rules based on file extensions and filename keywords
-- **🎨 Modern GUI**: User-friendly interface built with ttkbootstrap for managing sorting rules
+- **Modern GUI**: User-friendly interface built with ttkbootstrap for managing sorting rules
-- **🔀 Drag-and-drop reordering**: Easily reorganize rule priority by dragging rule cards
+- **Drag-and-drop reordering**: Easily reorganize rule priority by dragging rule cards
-- **📁 Flexible destinations**: Sort files into Downloads subfolders or absolute paths
+- **Flexible destinations**: Sort files into Downloads subfolders or absolute paths
-- **🔍 Smart file handling**: Automatically handles duplicate filenames with incremental numbering
+- **Smart file handling**: Automatically handles duplicate filenames with incremental numbering
-- **⚙️ Adjustable intervals**: Customize how frequently the organizer scans for new files
+- **Adjustable intervals**: Customize how frequently the organizer scans for new files
-- **🚀 Quick actions**: Manual sort and default folder creation buttons
+- **Quick actions**: Manual sort and default folder creation buttons
-- **📊 Comprehensive logging**: Detailed logs stored in system AppData directory
+- **Comprehensive logging**: Detailed logs stored in system AppData directory

-## 🚀 Installation
+## Installation

 ### Option 1: Download Pre-built Installer (Recommended)